marclafr/Research-Group-Movement-RTS-/README.md

   If ActualObjectiveReached is true: (which shall be tested with the distance between our ActualObjective and our unit position)

-  If it's true:

-  Pop the path we just walked in from the list/vector.
+  Pop the tile we just walked in from the list/vector.

   Change the ActualObjective to the next tile.